Harrison25000/Creating_a_local_server.rb/README.md

 1. Make directory.

-2. Initiate gemfile which includes => "gem 'sinatra'"
+2. Initiate gemfile which includes => "gem 'sinatra'" => run "bundle install"

 3. Create a controller for the routing, in this example an app.rb.